grafana/grafana/docs/sources/datasources/elasticsearch.md

 Note that the fields used for log message and level is based on an [optional data source configuration](#logs).

-Log volume panel above the log panel shows logs distribution over time for all log queries.
+Log volume panel above the log panel shows accumulated log distribution over time for all log queries.
 Results are split by level when level field is configured.

 ### Filter Log Messages